 Whether you already know what you want to wear, are looking to borrow items from my Client Closet, or want advice on items to purchase on your own that are within your budget, Jamie is at your service.
 As you select outfits for yourself and your significant other, kids, etc., feel free to snap some pictures of what you’re thinking and send them my way if you want my opinion on what photographs best.

-TO VIEW MY CLIENT CLOSETS HEAD TO MY INSTAGRAM AND THEN CLICK ON "CC LITTLE GIRLS" (OR RELEVANT HIGHLIGHT) TO SEE THEM.
-MY HIGHLIGHTS WILL LOOK LIKE THE BELOW!
+TO VIEW MY CLIENT CLOSETS, HEAD TO MY INSTAGRAM AND CLICK ON "CC LITTLE GIRLS" (OR RELEVANT HIGHLIGHT) TO VIEW OPTIONS.
+MY HIGHLIGHTS WILL LOOK LIKE THE ICONS BELOW!

 Style yourself first!
 I don’t know about you, but I always have the hardest time dressing myself for portraits.
 It usually requires multiple trips to stores and lots of returns before I’m happy with a selection.
 So my biggest piece of advice is to decide what YOU are wearing before turning to what your significant other or child(ren) are going to wear.
 When in doubt, you can’t go wrong with a maxi dress.
 Favorite places to shop for women: Baltic Born, Altar’d State, Anthropologie, Free People, Target, TJ Maxx, & Pink Blush (maternity).
 Favorite places to shop for kids: Zara, Joyfolie, Alice & Ames, Old Navy, Gap, H&M, &.
 Target.